 Net Interest Margin (%)

-Profitability metrics showed impressive gains across both timeframes.
-ROA increased to 0.89% from 0.78% quarter-over-quarter and surged from 0.56% year-over-year.
-NIM expanded to 4.97% from 4.88% last quarter and 4.28% a year ago, maintaining a substantial 1.24 percentage point advantage over the national average.
+Profitability metrics strengthened across both timeframes in Q4 2025.
+ROA increased to 1.00% from 0.89% quarter-over-quarter and surged from 0.60% year-over-year, reaching 27 basis points above national levels.
+Net interest margin similarly expanded to 5.08% from 4.97% quarterly and 4.59% annually, maintaining a substantial 1.36 percentage point advantage over the national 3.72% benchmark.

 Growth